Paulndambo/Paulndambo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Backend Developer
+- 🔭 Currently Working as a Backend Developer @ Click2Sure Holdings (SA)

 #### Education